-26 Refer to footnote 31 for additional information.
+&lt;sup>28 Refer to footnote 31 for additional information.

-27 In limited circumstances, the MLH IRB may consider entering into an IRB authorization agreement for review by an external IRB.
+&lt;sup>29 In limited circumstances, the MLH IRB may consider entering into an IRB authorization agreement for review by an external IRB.

-category includes research which is sponsored, grant funded, MLH Affiliate supported or otherwise funded by a MLH Affiliate.

-- 3. Employees of Main Line Health, Main Line Hospitals or other MLH Affiliate.
+- 2. Research in which funding is received or administered by or contracted with Lankenau Institute for Medical Research (LIMR) or other MLH Affiliate.
+This category includes research which is sponsored, grant funded, MLH Affiliate supported or otherwise funded by a MLH Affiliate. - 3.
+Employees of Main Line Health, Main Line Hospitals or other MLH Affiliate.
 This category includes research studies conducted by employees of Main Line Health, Main Line Hospitals, or other MLH Affiliate. - 4.
 Research conducted to meet a Main Line Hospitals (or other MLH Affiliate) Educational Requirement or Institutional Responsibility.
 This category includes research required to complete an approved Main Line Hospital's Residency, Fellowship Program or other MLH Affiliate approved educational requirement. - 5.
 Research involving the use of non-public information belonging to Main Line Health, Main Line Hospitals, or Other MLH Affiliate.
 This category includes activities involved in contacting or identifying research subjects or potential subjects including any activities which involve obtaining, from any MLH Affiliate, identifiable private information or identifiable specimens for research purposes.
 This category includes the use or disclosure of protected health information (PHI) for research purposes.
 May require review by the Chief Privacy Officer for MLH.

-Category B - Review by MLH IRB at Investigator's Option29
+Category B - Review by MLH IRB at Investigator's Option

 Independent Physicians with Medical staff appointment at Main Line Hospitals or other MLH Affiliate.
-This category includes research studies that are conducted exclusively in a physician's office30, the physician is not an employee of Main Line Health, Main Line Hospitals, or other MLH Affiliate; and the research does not fall within any of the activities described in Category A. In this category, the only relationship the physician has with Main Line Health or a MLH Affiliate, is medical staff membership.
-If Main Line Health or a MLH Affiliate is not engaged31 in the research then review by the MLH IRB is optional.
+This category includes research studies that are conducted exclusively in a physician's office, the physician is not an employee of Main Line Health, Main Line Hospitals, or other MLH Affiliate; and the research does not fall within any of the activities described in Category A. In this category, the only relationship the physician has with Main Line Health or a MLH Affiliate, is medical staff membership.
+If Main Line Health or a MLH Affiliate is not engaged in the research then review by the MLH IRB is optional.
 The MLH IRB or an external IRB may review the research.

-Category C - Review by a Unaffiliated/External IRB
+Category C - Review by an Unaffiliated/External IRB

 The MLH Institutional Official (IO), through the ORP Director, and as necessary the IRB Chair, maintains authority to determine which studies, that would otherwise be reviewable by MLH IRB under Category A, may be classified as Category C studies and reviewed by an unaffiliated/external IRB.
 The unaffiliated/external IRB must be accredited by the Association for the Accreditation of Human Research Protection Programs (AAHRP) and must agree to the division of responsibilities as required by MLH IRB.
-A written agreement, contract or authorization agreement is required between the MLH IRB and the unaffiliated/external IRB and will include a division of roles and responsibilities between the parties.
+A written agreement, contract or